Dash-Dev-EE/DIP-draft/dip.md

 ** ''sig'' must follow the strict DER encoding and the S-value of ''sig'' must be at most the curve order divided by 2

-OP_CHECKDATASIGVERIFY is equivalent to OP_CHECKDATASIG followed by OP_VERIFY.
+`OP_CHECKDATASIGVERIFY` is equivalent to `OP_CHECKDATASIG` followed by `OP_VERIFY`.
 It leaves nothing on the stack, and will cause the script to fail immediately if the signature check does not pass.

 # Rationale
 <!-- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion -->